cssconf/blog-content/2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017.md

 ---

 We have some more big news for you!
-We are happy to announce another speaker: Rachel Andrews, as well as our two moderators: Jessica Lord and Tim Holman.
+We are happy to announce another speaker: Rachel Andrew, as well as our two moderators: Jessica Lord and Tim Holman.

 # Rachel Andrew
 ## Where does CSS come from?